einarjon/adventofcode.sh/2021/README.md

  2. Remove any string containing a closing bracket, reverse the rest.
 Instead of adding a closing bracket, add the value for each opening bracket at a time.

 ### 11.sh
   1. Convert the map to a 1D array, and add -9999999 to the sides so I don\'t need to think about edges.
-Recursve function to flash the octopi.
+Recursive function to flash the octopi.
   2. Run until all fields flash at once.

 ### 12.sh
  1. Brute force.
 Simplified version of the recursive functions of 2015 (9 and 13).
-Collect a hashmap wit the destinations for each cave.
+Collect a hashmap with the destinations for each cave.
 Remove "start" from the destinations to simplify coding.
  2. Add a dumb check to allow the first lowercase cave twice.
 Takes way too long to run.